 QTL grants licenses or otherwise provides rights to use portions of our intellectual property portfolio, which, among other rights, includes certain patent rights essential to and/or useful in the manufacture and sale of certain wireless products, including, without limitation, products implementing CDMA2000, WCDMA, CDMA TDD (including TD-SCDMA), GSM/GPRS/EDGE and/or OFDMA standards and their derivatives.
 QTL licensing revenues are comprised of license fees as well as royalties based on sales by licensees of products incorporating or using our intellectual property.
 License fees are fixed amounts paid in one or more installments.
 Royalties are generally based upon a percentage of the wholesale selling price of complete licensed products, net of certain permissible deductions (including transportation, insurance, packing costs and other items).
-QTL recognizes royalty revenues based on royalties reported by licensees during the quarter and when other revenue recognition criteria are met.
+QTL recognizes royalty revenues based on royalties reported by licensees and when other revenue recognition criteria are met.
 Licensees, however, do not report and pay royalties owed for sales in any given quarter until after the conclusion of that quarter.
-QTL revenues comprised 35% and

-33% of total consolidated revenues in the second quarter of fiscal 2015 and 2014, respectively, and 30% and 31% of total consolidated revenues for the first six months of fiscal 2015 and 2014, respectively.
+QTL revenues comprised 33% and 26% of total consolidated revenues in the third quarter of fiscal 2015 and 2014, respectively, and 31% and 29% of total consolidated revenues for the first nine months of fiscal 2015 and 2014, respectively.
 The vast majority of such revenues were generated through our licensees' sales of CDMA2000- and WCDMA-based products, such as feature phones and smartphones.

 QSI makes strategic investments that are focused on opening new or expanding opportunities for our technologies and supporting the design and introduction of new products and services (or enhancing existing products or services) for voice and data communications.
 Many of these strategic investments are in early-stage companies in a variety of industries, including, but not limited to, digital media, e-commerce, energy, healthcare and wearable devices.
 Investments primarily include non-marketable equity instruments, which generally are recorded using the cost method or the equity method, and convertible debt instruments, which are recorded at fair value.
-QSI also holds wireless spectrum, which at March 29, 2015, consisted of L-Band spectrum in the United Kingdom.
+QSI also holds wireless spectrum, which at June 28, 2015, consisted of L-Band spectrum in the United Kingdom.
 As part of our strategic investment activities, we intend to pursue various exit strategies for each of our QSI investments in the foreseeable future.

-Nonreportable segments include our QMT (Qualcomm MEMS Technologies), Pixtronix and Small Cells divisions and other wireless technology and service initiatives.
+Nonreportable segments include our small cells, data center and other wireless technology and service initiatives.

 Seasonality.
 Many of our products or intellectual property are incorporated into consumer wireless devices, which are subject to seasonality and other fluctuations in demand.
 As a result, QCT has tended historically to have stronger sales toward the end of the calendar year as manufacturers prepare for major holiday selling seasons; and because QTL recognizes royalty revenues when royalties are reported by licensees, QTL has tended to record higher royalty revenues in the first calendar quarter when licensees report their sales made during the fourth calendar quarter.
-We have also experienced fluctuations in revenues due to the timing of conversions and expansions of 3G and 3G/4G networks by wireless operators and the timing of launches of flagship wireless devices that incorporate our products and/or intellectual property.
+We have also experienced fluctuations in revenues due to the timing of conversions and expansions of 3G and 3G/4G networks by wireless operators and the timing of launches of our customers' and licensees' flagship wireless devices.